Nowhere but here…. Howard University Social Work graduates become architects of liberating structures in culturally diverse families and communities.

 A completed application should include the following:

-- The non-refundable application fee should be made payable to: Treasurer, Howard University (Certified check or money order only).
+A non-refundable application fee made payable to: Treasurer, Howard University (Certified check or money order only).

 The requests for admission far exceed the number of students who can be accommodated by the Program.

-The deadline for receipt of all application material is February 15th.
 You are encouraged to begin the application process early.
 The application review begins in December and some of the items, such as transcripts and letters of reference may require additional time.
+There are a limited number of University fellowships.
+The applicant process for this funding is very competitive.
+The deadline for receipt of all application materials if you are requesting University fellowships is December 1.
+If you do not wish to be considered for a University fellowship, the deadline for receipt of all application material is February 15th.
 From time to time you should check with the doctoral program office at 202-806-7306 regarding the status of your file.
-The Doctoral Committee does not assess incomplete files.
+The Doctoral Committee does not review incomplete files.

 Ph.D. in Social Work Degree Requirements